 HOURS: Urgent care is available Monday through Friday from 5pm to 10pm and on weekends and holidays from 8am to 8pm.

-Patients are evaluated in our Triage Room adjacent our Emergency Department.
+Patients are evaluated in our Triage Room adjacent to our Emergency Department.
 If lab work is done (other than a monospot, throat culture or urine sample) the visit is automatically elevated to an Emergency Department visit.

 Urgent Care is the place to come for…